Merax Folding Treadmill

 To Sum Up

 It can be challenging in this price range to find a decent treadmill.
-There’s a lot of them out there for under $300, but the quality on offer varies so much it’s hard to separate the good from the bad.
+There’s a lot of treadmills out there for under $300, but the quality on offer varies so much it’s hard to separate the good from the bad.

 It’s compact too, so shouldn’t take up much room, and we like the easy to use monitor with the large display to help you keep track of your workout stats while you are exercising.

-For around 300 bucks, its an excellent buy for people looking to improve their cardio fitness at home.
+For around 300 bucks, it’s an excellent buy for people looking to improve their cardio fitness at home.
 As long as you keep the machine well maintained, keep below the max weight limit for the treadmill, and are 6ft or under, the Merax shouldn’t disappoint.